Estadio Mario Alberto Kempes

 The Estadio Mario Alberto Kempes, formerly known as Estadio Córdoba, is a stadium in the Chateau Carreras neighborhood of Córdoba, Argentina.
 Owned by the Córdoba Province, the venue is used mostly for association football and rugby union matches and also sometimes for athletics.

-The stadium was built in 1976 in preparation for the 1978 FIFA World Cup, with a capacity for 37,851 spectators although it doesn't provide seating for all of them, like many Argentine stadiums.
+The stadium was built in 1976 in preparation for the 1978 FIFA World Cup, with a capacity for 37,851 spectators although it does not provide seating for all of them, like many Argentine stadiums.

 Most football teams in Córdoba have their own stadiums but they usually prefer playing in this stadium for its size and comfort, especially when playing important games that attract big crowds.
 Generally, this stadium is used for Talleres' matches, and is used for Belgrano's, Instituto's and Racing's matches.
 The Argentina national football team home matches have also been played here.

-The stadium, in 2006 and 2007, hosted some Special Stages of motorsport event named Rally Argentina, a round of the World Rally Championship.
+In 2006 and 2007 the stadium hosted some Special Stages of Rally Argentina, a round of the World Rally Championship.